The AI Wrapper Market in 2025

 The average retention rate for AI wrapper products is 60-70% at 90 days and 40-50% at one year, varying significantly by category and value delivery.

 The typical monthly churn rate for AI wrapper subscription services is 5-8% for B2C and 2-4% for B2B, translating to 60-96% annual churn for consumer products and 24-48% for business products.
+In our market research report about AI Wrappers, we have an entire section dedicated to churn dynamics and proven strategies to reduce and optimize it.

 Sources: Bessemer, Sacra